 For subcompact tractors which are not used to lift heavy loads with the FEL, the “Super Duty” would be my recommendation.

-If you have a slightly larger tractor, or if you plan to use your FEL to its maximum capacity (as I sometimes do), I think you’ll want either the offset or double bracket.
+If you have a slightly larger tractor, or if you plan to use your FEL to its maximum capacity (as I sometimes do), consider the offset bracket.
 If you are comfortable with 70lb weights, the offset bracket provides the most compact way to get almost 600 lbs of ballast.
-If you prefer 42lb weights, you would need the double bracket complete with 16 of the 42lb weights.
+You can use any combination of 8x 42lb or 70lb weights depending on your needs.

 Even with fluid (Rimguard) in my rear tires, rear wheel weights, and a 8x 42lb weights, I find that my 1025R is often not ballasted properly for the load I am carrying.
 This is an area where planning ahead for the worst case scenario is probably the best answer.
-So, get the double bracket and avoid any future worries!
+So, if you own the 1-series, consider the offset bracket.
+If you have a larger tractor with more space between the lift arms, you’ll likely want the double bracket.
+More ballast is better, and more flexibility is best!